-There are a number of ways to figure out your insurance needs.
+There are several ways to figure out your insurance needs.
 My go-to method is the family needs analysis.
-It determines the amount of life insurance it would take to ensure your family could meet its current and future financial requirements.
+It determines the amount of life insurance required to ensure your family could meet its current and future financial requirements.
 The family needs analysis breaks your family’s financial needs into three categories, immediate needs, future needs, and existing resources.

 The needs at death and shortly thereafter while your family adjusts and copes through a difficult time.